yuvaldori/gigaspaces-wiki-jekyll/xap100/cpp-writing-existing-class-to-space.markdown

 This example shows you how to write your own c++ class to the space (as opposed to writing a class that is generated from a XML file).
-The code for this example is located at `<GigaSpaces Root>\cpp\examples\PocoFromExistingClass\`.
+The code for this example is located at `<XAP Root>\cpp\examples\PocoFromExistingClass\`.
 This path will be referred to as `<Example Root>` in this page.

 {% note %}
 This example can be built and run on **Windows OS** only.
-If you use **Visual Studio** open the solution `PocoFromExistingClass.sln` located in `<GigaSpaces Root>\cpp\examples\PocoFromExistingClass\`.
+If you use **Visual Studio** open the solution `PocoFromExistingClass.sln` located in `<XAP Root>\cpp\examples\PocoFromExistingClass\`.
 It is recommended to set your solution configuration to `Release` and do a rebuild that will generate all related files.
 {%endnote%}

 {% refer %}It is assumed that you have read the [GigaSpaces C++ Hello World example](./cpp-api-hello-world-example.html) which serves as a starting point.{% endrefer %}